Germany takes control of Russian-owned refinery amid energy crisis | Headlines

 - Germany

-Taking control of the Rosneft Deutschland is the latest move by Germany to shore up its energy industry, which is reeling from the effects of the war in Ukraine.
-Germany said this week it would step up lending to energy firms at risk of being crushed by soaring gas prices after Russia cut supplies to Europe in retaliation for Western sanctions.
+Poland said earlier this year that ending Russian ownership of the refinery was a condition for potentially supplying it with seaborne oil via a terminal in Gdansk and via Polish pipelines to replace Russian crude.
+Germany's economy ministry said Friday's move included a package to ensure the refinery could receive oil from alternative routes, without providing details.

+Chancellor Olaf Scholz, Economy Minister Robert Habeck and Brandenburg's state premier are due to announce more details at 1130 GMT.
+Germany's move on Rosneft Deutschland is its latest attempt to stabilise the energy market.

-German utility Uniper said on Wednesday the government might take a controlling stake, saying an earlier state rescue package worth 19 billion euros was no long enough.
+The government said this week it would step up lending to companies at risk of being crushed by soaring gas prices, and power utility Uniper said the state could take a controlling stake, adding a government rescue package worth 19 billion euros ($19 billion) was no longer enough.
 The government has also put SEFE, formerly known as Gazprom Germania, under trusteeship after Russian energy giant Gazprom ditched it in April.

-German government sources had said before Friday's announcement that all Russian oil supplies could be halted.
-The Schwedt refinery, Germany's fourth-largest and the supplier of 90% of Berlin's fuel, has received all its crude from Russia via the Druzhba pipeline since it was built in the 1960s.
-Parts of western Poland are also supplied by Schwedt.

-The ministry said Friday's move included a package to ensure the refinery could receive oil from alternative routes.
-It also means the Federal Network Agency takes Rosneft Deutschland's shares in the MiRo refinery in Karlsruhe and Bayernoil refinery in Vohburg.
-It is unclear who could step in to replace Rosneft as operator of the Schwedt refinery.
-Shell, which owns a 37.5% stake in Schwedt, has wanted to withdraw for some time.
+Berlin is grappling with Russia's move to halt flows of gas through the Nord Stream 1 pipeline, which had been the biggest gas supply route powering Europe's biggest economy.
+As a result of Friday's decision, the Federal Network Agency will take Rosneft Deutschland's shares in the MiRo refinery in Karlsruhe and Bayernoil refinery in Vohburg.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)